 On Saturday 24 Feb 2018, I participated in the conference ‘The Irish Writer in “Little England”‘ at the University of Kent, in Canterbury.

 My paper discussed second-generation Irish writers Maude Casey and Moy McCrory, looking at how they depict the negotiation of female space in an Irish-inflected segment of British society.

 On Wed 28th Feb, I interviewed Nottingham-based Graham Caveney about his critically-acclaimed autobiography, The Boy with the Perpetual Nervousness.

 Venue: Middle Street Resource Centre, Beeston NG9 2AR.
 7pm.

 The memoir won rave reviews in The Guardian, The Times, and The Observer.
 Forty people turned out, despite the snow!

 In March, I made a return visit to Birmingham Irish Centre, to talk to the Birmingham Irish Heritage Group about Irish Famine emigrants and the English Workhouse system: Wed 7 March @ 7pm, in their new venue at the Rowton Hotel.

 Saturday 10th March, Clephan Building, De Montfort University, Leicester

 This is a one-day festival celebrating independent publishers, run by Five Leaves in conjunction with De Montfort University.
-Sinéad Mooney and I will co-present a talk as part of the programme; we will discuss the exciting new voices in Irish fiction, such as Sally Rooney, Eimear McBride, Mike McCormack and Sara Baume.
+I presented a talk as part of the programme; discussing some exciting new voices in Irish fiction.

 Christmas at the Workhouse event @ Southwell